History at Prince Rock

 Key Stage One

-Children at KS1 develop an idea of their own lives as well as those close to them.
-The curriculum allows this to be the main focus for the youngest children, before moving onto topics that give them an early awareness of both life beyond Plymouth and beyond living memory.
-Key historical ideas are introduced – the idea of Empire (e.g. through explorers) and changes in society (e.g. through their own history) whilst a sense of chronology and timelines are also being developed (e.g. The Great Fire of London).
+Children at KS1 develop an idea of their own lives as well as those close to them (Microscope).
+The curriculum allows this to be the focus for the youngest children, before moving onto topics that give them an early awareness of both life beyond Plymouth and beyond living memory (Binoculars).
+Complex historical ideas and concepts are introduced and explicitly taught and referred to whilst a sense of chronology and timelines are also being developed (e.g. The Great Fire of London).

 Key Stage Two

-As they move into KS2, the content and development of these key ideas changes.
-British History is taught in a chronological order, whilst other key topics (Ancient Greece, Ancient Egypt and Islamic Civilization) ensure that the children develop a clear knowledge of how other civilizations and nations have created key elements of today’s world.
+As they move into KS2, the content and development of these key ideas progresses.
+British History is taught in a chronological order, whilst other key topics (Ancient Greece, Ancient Egypt and Islamic Civilization) ensure that the children develop a clear knowledge of how other civilizations and nations have created key elements of today’s world (Telescope).
 Children continue to apply their knowledge of history to a range of historical concepts including exploring continuity, change and chronology, similarities and differences, causes and consequences, significance and evidence and interpretation.
 Complex ideas and recapped or newly introduced, linking previous learning.

-Our aim is to develop clear knowledge and understanding of a wide range of historical contexts and ideas and for our children to be able to use these to make links to the 21st century world that they live in today.
-High-quality teaching ensures that this knowledge is embedded throughout the school.
-Alongside this, children are encouraged to use and develop their history skills throughout Year 1-6 whereby they will be able to describe and order significant events, analyse key sources and ask further questions to support their learning.
+Our aim is to develop clear knowledge and understanding of a wide range of historical contexts, ideas and progressive historical concepts and for our children to be able to use these to make links to the 21st century world that they live in today.
 At the same time, a whole school focus on improving oracy skills and frequent vocabulary development is very important in the teaching of History.
 This approach provides the opportunity for language development and ensures that disadvantaged groups, as well as SEND and EAL children, can access the History curriculum at Prince Rock.